-Checking and Placing Traps (CR) -
+Checking and Placing Traps (CR)

-- Wolf traps shall be visually checked at least once every 48 hours. - Wolf traps must be removed within 24 hours of capturing an individual trapper's last legally harvested wolf. - Failure to pick up traps at the end of the trapping season or attending them in a manner that wastes animals constitutes a misdemeanor per Montana law. - · A trapper must immediately dispatch any uncollared wolf captured that may be legally possessed. - A trapper with an unfilled bag limit may release an uninjured collared wolf. - Closures (CR) In Trapping District 2, the Blue Mountain and Pattee Canyon Recreation Areas, the Rattlesnake National Recreation Area (that portion lying outside and excluding the Rattlesnake Wilderness Area) and the Bass Creek Recreation Area are closed to wolf trapping.
-For information or maps of these Special Recreation Areas, contact the local US Forest Service Office.
+- Wolf traps shall be visually checked at least once every 48 hours. - Wolf traps must be removed within 24 hours of capturing an individual trapper's last legally harvested wolf. - Failure to pick up traps at the end of the trapping season or attending them in a manner that wastes animals constitutes a misdemeanor per Montana law. - A trapper must immediately dispatch any uncollared wolf captured that may be legally possessed. - A trapper with an unfilled bag limit may release an uninjured collared wolf.

+Closures (CR) - see page 8 for details.